rossphilipson/linux/Documentation/security/launch-integrity/principles.rst

    launch chain to the final Operating System.

-:Late Launch: The usage of a dynamic launch by an executing Operating System to transition to a “known good” state to perform one or more operations, e.g. to launch into a new Operating System.
+:Late Launch: The usage of a dynamic launch by an executing Operating System to transition to a "known good" state to perform one or more operations, e.g. to launch into a new Operating System.

 System Integrity